Abhaycl/Capstone_Cloud_DevOps/README.md

 > ***Set up your environment to which you will deploy code.***

-We create a Docker .account to use the hub where we can see our uploaded images.
+We create a Docker account to use the hub where we can see our uploaded images.

 ![alt text][image05]